Our definition for concurrent study.

-- the programme has academic approval from the Heads of Departments at both tertiary education providers (evidence must be provided) and;
+- have academic approval from the Heads of Department at both tertiary education providers (evidence must be provided)

-One education provider will need to take responsibility for ensuring that the concurrent programme is confirmed by the Tertiary Education Commission.
-Alternatively, the lead education provider can supply StudyLink with a letter confirming the above.
+1 education provider will need to take responsibility for ensuring that the concurrent programme is confirmed by the Tertiary Education Commission.

 Both education providers will then need to let us know that it's confirmed by either:

 - verifying your study details with us automatically